XRPLF/xrpl-dev-portal/content/rippleapi_quickstart.md

 #### 4. (Optional) Tell Git to ignore the `node_modules` folder.

 If you are using Git to manage your repository, it's considered a good practice to omit the `node_modules` folder from the Git repo.
-Other people who check out your code can use `npm` to install the dependencies, and you don't have to keep the repo synchronized with changes to other people's code.
+Other people who check out your code can use `npm` to install the dependencies, and you don't have to keep the repo synchronized with changes to your modules.
 Edit the `.gitignore` file and add the following line to it:

 ```
 /node_modules/